Deformation Quantization for Actions of K\"ahlerian Lie Groups: Unitarity and midpoints for elementary spaces

 Since $Q$ normalizes $\Y$ and $B$ is $\tilde\sigma$-stable, we observe that each of the four factors in the right hand side above, belong to $B$.
-Thus, we can split $\bE(q^{-1}b)$ accordingly to this decomposition, to get
+Thus, we can split $\bE(q^{-1}b)$ according to this decomposition, to get

-and the result follows from the definition of the diffeomorphism $\Psi$ and the character $\chi$. \EPf
+The result follows from the definition of the diffeomorphism $\Psi$ and the character $\chi$. \end{proof}